laravel-hyperf/laravel-hyperf.com/docs/docs/validation.md

 #### Customizing the Error Messages

 Laravel Hyperf's built-in validation rules each have an error message that is located in your application's `lang/en/validation.php` file.
-If your application does not have a `lang` directory, you may instruct Laravel to create it using the `lang:publish` Artisan command.
+If your application does not have a `lang` directory, you may instruct Laravel Hyperf to create it using the `lang:publish` Artisan command.

 Within the `lang/en/validation.php` file, you will find a translation entry for each validation rule.
 You are free to change or modify these messages based on the needs of your application.